List of United States Public Health Service Commissioned Corps four-star admirals

-This is a complete list of four-star admirals in the United States Public Health Service Commissioned Corps.
-The rank of admiral (or full admiral, or four-star admiral), ranks above vice admiral (three-star admiral) and is the highest rank achievable in the U.S. Public Health Service Commissioned Corps.
+The rank of admiral (or full admiral, or four-star admiral), ranks above vice admiral (three-star admiral) and is the highest rank achievable in the United States Public Health Service Commissioned Corps.

-There have been six four-star admirals in the history of the U.S. Public Health Service Commissioned Corps.
-All six were directly commissioned into the regular corps.
-One was already an officer in the regular corps and the other five were originally civilians who were appointed to the regular corps and to grade upon taking office.
+There have been seven four-star admirals in the history of the U.S. Public Health Service Commissioned Corps.
+All seven were directly commissioned into the regular corps.
+One was already an officer in the regular corps and the other six were originally civilians who were appointed to the regular corps and to grade upon taking office.

 List of admirals

 The following lists of four-star admirals are sortable by last name, date of rank.
 The date listed is that of the officer's first promotion to admiral, and may differ from the officer's entry in the U.S. Public Health Service register.
 The year commissioned is taken to be the year the officer was directly commissioned which may precede the officer's actual date of commission by up to two years.
 Each entry lists the admiral's name, date of rank, active-duty position held while serving at four-star rank, number of years of active-duty service at four-star rank (Yrs), year commissioned and source of commission, number of years in commission when promoted to four-star rank (YC), and other biographical notes.